Home / About Flügger / Facts & History of Flügger

 Read more less

-In 1970, Flügger was converted into a publicly listed company with the next generation, the son Ulf Schnack, as CEO.
+In 1970, Flügger converted into a publicly listed company with the next generation, the son Ulf Schnack, as CEO.
 The share capital corresponding to the equity amounted to DKK one million.

 Flügger commences production